Audit the Content You Have to Identify the Content You Need to Enhance the Buyer Journey

 Once you’ve completed your content audit, you now have a comprehensive record of every piece of content.

 - You can now turn to your audited content to spark inspiration for new content topics or types.
-This is where the recommendations for repurposing really come in handy.
+This step is where the recommendations for repurposing really come in handy.

 - You can now identify any gaps in stages of the buyer’s journey and begin focusing on creating content that can fill those gaps, improve overall lead generation, and elevate your brand as a thought leader.